wibeasley/RAnalysisSkeleton/Analyses/Report1/Report1.md

 2     28 48.0  2      33.6 9.81 0.00059
 ```

 # Questions
-## Unanswered
+## Unanswered Questions
  1. What does `VS` stand for?
 How was it measured?
  1. Where the cars at the Philly track measured with the same phluguerstometer and the Cleveland track?

-# Answered Questions
+## Answered Questions
  1. The Seattle track's phluguerstometer was producing flaky negative values; it's measurements have been dropped.

 # Session Information
-For the sake of documentation and reproducibility, the current report was build on a system using the following software.
+For the sake of documentation and reproducibility, the current report was rendered on a system using the following software.

 ```
-Report created by Will at 2014-05-05, 22:01 -0500
+Report rendered by Will at 2014-10-05, 17:55 -0500
 ```

 ```
-R version 3.1.0 Patched (2014-04-27 r65506)
+R version 3.1.1 Patched (2014-09-27 r66695)
 Platform: x86_64-w64-mingw32/x64 (64-bit)

 locale: